deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16429/index.md

 ![](charts/charts_14_0.png)

-> 🔼 Figure 6 shows the distribution of the number of hammer tactic invocations and the distribution of runtimes for the DSP experiment on the validation and test sets of the MiniF2F dataset using the GPT-40 model.
+> 🔼 Figure 6 shows the distribution of the number of hammer tactic invocations and the distribution of runtimes of DSP on the validation and test sets of MiniF2F using the GPT-40 model.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 6: Hammer invocations and runtimes of DSP on the validation and test sets of MiniF2F using the GPT-40 model.
 The name of the legend refers to the dataset split (validation or test) and the number of sketches used to solve the dataset split.